 Saskatoon First Aid has become the leader in certification programs for cardiopulmonary resuscitation (CPR), automated external defibrillation (AED), and first aid for the past four years.
-The large selection of offered classes, flexible scheduling, St Mark James certified instructors, and high-end training centres for the lowest rates in Saskatoon have made trainees flock to this popular training service provider.
+The large selection of offered classes, flexible scheduling, St Mark James certified instructors, and high-end training centers for the lowest rates in Saskatoon have made trainees flock to this popular training service provider.
 The most popular two-day course offered in Saskatoon is standard first aid which comes with either CPR level “A”, “C” or “HCP” and AED certification.
-To register for a emergency or standard first aid course in Saskatoon with this provider use the contact information posted below.
+To register for an emergency or standard first aid course in Saskatoon with this provider use the contact information posted below.

 A complete list of classes, schedules, and rates can be found on the Saskatoon First Aid website.
 Once you’ve chosen your desired training course, an application form can also be found on the website.
 Just fill out the form, send an e-mail, or call to complete your enrolment.

 Use the following details to register for a emergency or standard first aid course in Saskatoon, Saskatchewan:

 - Email: firstname.lastname@example.org

 - Website for on-line registration: http://firstaidsaskatoon.ca/standard-first-aid-and-cpr-level-c-course/